 After the commercial relationship has begun the Oversight Committee should monitor this relationship on no less than an annual basis.
-(We still disagree with our colleague Howard Sklar on audits.)
-This annual audit should include a review of remedial due diligence investigations on the Foreign Business Partner with at least a minimum of a Level One Due Diligence and higher levels of Due Diligence based upon an appropriate risk rating.
-There should be an evaluation of any new or supplement risk associated with any negative information discovered from a review of financial audit reports on the Foreign Business Partners.
-All FCPA compliance training should be reviewed and certifications confirmed.
+This annual audit should include a review of remedial due diligence investigations on the Foreign Business Partner and evaluation of any new or supplement risk associated with any negative information discovered from a review of financial audit reports on the Foreign Business Partners.
 The Oversight Committee should review any reports of any material breach of contract including any breach of the requirements of the Company Code of Ethics and Compliance.
-As with all things FCPA the three most important words here are Document, Document, Document.
-If you cannot produce documentary evidence to the DOJ of your annual review and its findings, it is of no use to your company.